Inhomogeneous graph trend filtering via a l2,0 cardinality penalty: The algorithms to solve

-We remark that Algorithm~\ref{algo:screenk} is based on approximating the eigen-spectrum of $\bm{Y}\bm{Y}^\top$ and $\bm{L}$.
-Such approach is not suitable for applications that require high accuracy.
-Now we propose another approach that is able (in probability) to find the global optimal solution of ${\cP_1}$ without approximation.
-First, we rewrite the mixed-integer program $\cP_1$ as
+Theorem~\ref{thm:1} indicates that $\cP_1$ is a NP-complete problem.
+In the previoius section, we propose Algorithm~\ref{algo:screenk} based on approximating the eigen-spectrums of $\bm{Y}\bm{Y}^\top$ and $\bm{L}$.
+In this section, we propose another approach that uses Heat-bath simulated annealing to find the global optimal solution of ${\cP_1}$.

+Simulated annealing is a probabilistic optimization technique that is used to find global solutions.
+In simulated annealing, we need a Hamiltonian energy function that represents the objective function we aim to minimize.
+This energy function maps each solution to a real number representing its ``energy''.
+The goal of the algorithm is to find the state with the lowest possible energy.
+We rewrite ${\cP_1}$ into ${\cP_3 }$ as follows and define $\mathcal{H}$ as the Hamiltonian energy function. }